2factorauth/twofactorauth/CONTRIBUTING.md

 The country codes should be lowercase [ISO 3166-1][iso-country-wikipedia] codes.

+If you want to distinguish the entry from others of the same company or service in order to provide a unique name, use `"Site Name [CC]"` where `CC` is the country code.

 #### Excluded Regions

 If a site is available globally apart from a specific region, this can be noted using the `regions` array.
 Excluded